Newlines

 Many windows programs will understand both \r\n and \n, though some won't.

-In unix, many utilities will read lines, absorb CRLF and print as LF without you needing to worry about it.
-Those that do not often show CR as ^M, and various things do not know about the Mac way.
+In *nix, many utilities will read lines, absorb CRLF and print as LF without you needing to worry about it.
+Those that do not often show CR as ^M. Many programs do not know about the Mac way.

 Translating